vkola-lab/vkola-lab.github.io/_pages/contact.md

 # Contact us

-## Collaboration inquiries

-For collaboration-related inquiries, please contact the PI directly.

 ## Prospective students

 We receive many inquiries from individuals at different stages of their academic journey, and we have limited capacity to engage with students who are <b>not yet admitted</b> to a graduate or professional program.